OCA/partner-contact/partner_identification/readme/CONFIGURE.md

 Code, abbreviation or acronym of this ID type.
 For example, 'driver_license'

+Scheme:
+Optional code identifying this ID type in an external coding scheme (for example the Peppol ICD code '0088' for GLN, used for EDI/UBL output).
+Falls back to `Code` when not set - only needed when `Code` (used for other purposes, e.g. internal categorization) differs from the code an external system expects.

+By default, two different ID Categories can share the same `Scheme`.
+To forbid this, enable "Enforce unique ID category scheme" on the company (Settings \> Companies \> a company \> Partner Identification).
+Once enabled, saving an ID Category whose `Scheme` is already used by another one raises a validation error.
+Categories with no `Scheme` set never conflict, even when this is enabled.

 Python validation code:
 Optional python code called to validate ID numbers of this ID type.
 This functionality can be overridden by setting `id_no_validate` to `True` in